ncatlab/nlab-content/pages/4/5/3/0/354/content.md

   \,.
 $$

-In general given such a diagram in a [[category]], there is no guarantee that the corresponding triangle as above will exist in its [[nerve]].
-But if the category is a [[groupoid]], then it is guaranteed that the missing 1-face can be chose to be the [[inverse]] of $f$ composed with the morphism $h$, and there is at least one 2-morphism
+In general, given such a diagram in a [[category]], there is no guarantee that the corresponding triangle as above will exist in its [[nerve]].
+But, if the category is a [[groupoid]], then it is guaranteed that the missing 1-face can be chosen to be the [[inverse]] of $f$ composed with the morphism $h$, and there is at least one 2-morphism

 $$
   \array{